EARLY HUMAN LIFE OF JESUS

 THE Bible’s record of Jesus’ early life is brief but specific.
 It is not a fanciful story but is historical fact.
 It involves places that can be visited even now—Bethlehem, Egypt, Nazareth, and Jerusalem.
 The Bible’s dating and explanation of events involves such prominent persons as Caesar Augustus, Governor Quirinius, King Herod the Great, and Archelaus—all of whom are known from secular history.

-Above: A view of Bethlehem, where Jesus was born.
-Below: A drawing depicting the circumstances under which he was born
+A drawing depicting the circumstances under which Jesus was born

 A model of the palace of Herod the Great, now on display in Jerusalem.
 It was King Herod who tried to have young Jesus killed